morispolanco/pdf-chat/README.md

 ```

 ## Usage
 1. Upload PDF files using the file uploader on the screen.
-After the files have been processed, you will get a success message.
+After the files have been processed, you can ask the bot questions.

-2. After getting the success message you can use the text input to ask questions to the chat bot.
+2. You can use the text input to ask questions to the chat bot.
 The chat bot will answer your questions based on the PDFs you uploaded.

 *Note - The chat bot will not give you an answer if the question does not have a relevant answer in the PDFS.*

 ## Possible Future Improvements
-1. Add a feature to save the chat history.

-2. Add a feature to save the knowledge base created from the PDFs.
-This will allow the user to use the same knowledge base for multiple sessions.
-And allow the user to add PDFs to this knowledge base as they please.
+1. Add a feature to save the Vector Store created from the PDFs.
+This will allow the user to use the same Vector Store for multiple sessions.
+And allow the user to add PDFs to this Vector Store as they please.